Mount Baker 6 Reasons to Buy a Townhouse Instead of a Condo

 One of the biggest downsides of buying a condo is that there are often pretty limiting restrictions as to if or how you can rent it out.
 It’s rare to find a condo building in Seattle that allows short-term rentals (like Airbnb or VRBO), and there can be limitations on long-term rentals, too.
 If you’re buying a home with possibility of moving out in the future and keeping it as a rental property, a townhome is the way to go.

 When you live in a condo building, you’re completely subject to the HOA and its rules.
-Some condo buildings are mismanaged, and if your real estate agent doesn’t help you look into the health of the building ahead of time, you might get stuck with a poorly run building.
+Some condo buildings are mismanaged, and if your real estate agent doesn’t help you look into the health of the building ahead of time, you might get stuck with a poorly run building (this can translate to hefty special assessments and lots of headaches in the future).

-In a condo you’ll also likely need approval for home renovations (depending what you’re doing), whereas in a townhome, the sky is the limit.
+In a condo you’ll also likely need approval for home renovations (depending what you’re doing), whereas in a townhome, the sky is the limit (well, not literally.
+There are usually rules about that ;] ).
 Condos might also have restrictions on pets, limiting where you’ll be able to live if you have any furry friends.

 When you live in a condo, not only are you paying HOA dues, but you’re also subject to any special assessments that come along.
 Let’s say your building needs a new roof, and there’s not enough in the HOA reserves to pay for it.
 If this is the case, then all condo residents will need to split the difference, which can run into the tens of thousands of dollars per resident.
 You’re suddenly responsible for coming up with this extra money (in addition to the HOA dues you’re already paying).